kulkarniatharv/sql_injection/README.md

 Filenames represent the attack type and filenames starting with "fix_" represent the implemented solution using the prepared statements in PHP.
 To test the files, change the link to the form submission in index.html and execute it on a server.
 I did it on localhost.
+You'll require a database with a table named *sqli* and two columns named *uname* and *pwd*.
+Add some data in it and you are ready to go.

 PHP Documentation for prepared statements can be found here: https://www.php.net/manual/en/mysqli.quickstart.prepared-statements.php